On the subregular $J$-rings of Coxeter systems: and the Coxeter diagram

 where the second last equality holds by part (3) of Proposition \ref{odd walk}.
 It follows that $\Psi$ is an algebra homomorphism.
 Next, consider the map

 defined by

 for all $a,b\in S$ and $f\in J_s$.
 Using Part (2) of Proposition \ref{odd walk}, it is easy to check that $\Psi$ and $\Psi'$ are mutual inverses as maps of sets.
 It follows that $\Psi$ is an algebra isomorphism.
-Finally, it is easy to compare Proposition \ref{subregular base} with Proposition \ref{odd base} and check that $\Psi$ is an isomorphism of based rings by direct computation. \end{proof}
+Finally, it is easy to compare Proposition \ref{subregular base} with Proposition \ref{odd base} and check that $\Psi$ is indeed an isomorphism of based rings. \end{proof1.2}

 \begin{remark} The conclusions of the theorem fail in general when $(W,S)$ is not oddly-connected.
-As a counter-example, consider based rings $J_1$ and $J_2$ arising from the Coxeter system in Example \ref{counter example}.
-By the truncated Clebsch-Gordan rule,
+As a counter-example, consider rings $J_1$ and $J_2$ arising from the Coxeter system in Example \ref{counter example}.
+By the truncated Clebsch--Gordan rule,

 therefore $J_2$ contains at least two basis elements with multiplicative order 2.
 However, it is evident from Example \ref{counter example} that $t_{121}$ is the only basis element of order 2 in $J_1$.
 This implies that $J_1$ and $J_2$ are not isomorphic as based rings.
 Moreover, Equation \eqref{eq:matrix mult} implies that for any $s\in S$, the basis elements of $\mathrm{Mat}_{S\times S}(J_s)$ of order 2 must be of the form $E_{u,u}(t_{x})$ where $u\in S$ and $t_x$ is a basis element of order 2 in $J_s$, so $\mathrm{Mat}_{S\times S}(J_1)$ and $\mathrm{Mat}_{S\times S}(J_2)$ have different numbers of basis elements of order 2 as well.
 It follows that Part (2) of the theorem also fails. \end{remark}